hputnam/BioMin_HIS/Protocols/HIMB2018WetLabInformation.md

 *Different flow rates between tanks can greatly affect the tank's water chemistry due to differneces in turnover rate.*
 1. Flow rate will be determined by volume (mL) divided by time (seconds).
 2. Measure the amount of water accumulated in a graduated cylinder over 15 seconds.
-5. Record volume, time, and the calculated flow rate (volume in milliliters divided by time in seconds).
-Update "Flow_Rates.csv".
+3. Record volume, time, and the calculated flow rate (volume in milliliters divided by time in seconds).
+Update "Flow_Rates.csv" in BioMin_HIS/RAnalysis/Data and email to Hollie at hputnam@uri.edu.
+4. Calculate the flow rates for all three header tanks and tanks 10-15.
+Remember to do the drippers as well since these can get clogged up.
+If a dripper is slow, replace it with a new one.
+If it continues to be a problem, after the round bins containing the **Montipora c.**  larvae, put a stopper to the dripper line of all tanks and only have one line per tank with the black spigots running.

+** Notes: Flow rates may be measured twice a week during heavy work load weeks **

 <a name="Titration_Alkalinity"></a> **Titration_Alkalinity**
 See full titration protocol